milvus-io/milvus-docs/site/en/userGuide/manage_collection.md

 A collection consists of one or more partitions.
 While creating a new collection, Milvus creates a default partition `_default`.
 See [Glossary - Collection](glossary.md#Collection) for more information.

-Below example is based on a two-shard collection named `example_collection` with an eight-dimension float vector field, and an INT64, `auto_id` enabled primary key field.
+The following example is based on a two-shard collection named `example_collection` with an eight-dimension float vector field, and an INT64, `auto_id` enabled primary key field.

 ## Create a collection